KevinYang528/FileSaver/README.md

 Have you ever been that you are keying the password ,but you can’t remember the pass word?

-Maybe, you should click the “forgot memory?”, then after the complex process , you got your pass word.
+Maybe, you should click the “forgot memory?”, then after the complex process , you got your password.

 In this situation, if you have our product “ file saver”,you could avoid this misery.